 I know beforehand that there will be a healthy portion of propaganda and I had seen the cult of personality still being pursued by the government, but I feel like I’m missing something at the Ho Chi Minh Museum in Hanoi, Vietnam.

 I can think of no better place to show up starving, famished even, than Luang Prabang, Laos.
 I have been traveling all day, winding up and down green mountains past beautiful scenery, and I’m really hungry.
 Nighttime in Luang Prabang is a smorgasbord.
-There are sandwiches on baguettes (the French-colonial vibe), soups, and down an alley of barbeque and buffets one can find anything they desire (of Laotian/Asian cuisine) for less than US$2.
+There are sandwiches on baguettes (the French-colonial vibe), soups, and down anContinue reading “The Laotian Sun Sets on 2014”

 The pre-colonial capital is overflowing with motorbikes, dust, and construction.
 The old palace, with its huge moat, sits monumental in the middle of a bustling and mostly monochrome cityscape.
 Temples and Pagodas stand out from the drab landscape.
 I find something about Mandalay charming.
-It’s dirty (though not like Yangon), noisy, and most of the buildings are hideous, but I like it.
+It’s dirty (though not like Yangon), noisy, and most of theContinue reading “Noodle Soup and a Few Laughs”

 It is so remarkably easy to walk around and see everything that one wonders whether the Hindu founders, the Portuguese conquerors, the Dutch, and then the British built this town as a major fort and trading post adjacent to the Straights of Melaka, or as a future attraction for weekenders with cameras.
-Large signs alert you to where you are: “Little India,” “Jonker Walk.”
+Large signs alert you toContinue reading “Ships, Steam Irons, and Noodles”